 If you’re just started on the LCHF lifestyle you might find pleasure in counting your intake of carbohydrates during a day.
 Especially until you’re familiar with your LCHF meals, and what they actually consist of carb-wise.

 The best solution will be to get an app on your phone.
-There a lots of very good apps, that easily makes the total carb amount just by adding what you eat.
+There are lots of very good apps that easily create your total carb intake just by currently adding what you eat.

 Do I need a Carb Counter?

 Well, the complexity of the matter is the overall picture.
 We have seen low-carb diets many times before.
 Back in the nineteen seventies most people followed official validated rules of lowering the fat intake based of partly the discovery of the cholesterol of the type LDL (Low-Density Lipoprotein).
-We got all the light- and fat-reduced products that unexpectedly gave us problems with sugar and additives just to make the food taste of something!
-(The taste often lies in the fat.)
-We can call this for the processed food.
-I’ll write about the cholesterol later.
+We got all the light- and fat-reduced products that unexpectedly gave us problems with sugar and additives just to make the food taste of something as the taste often lies in the fat.
+We can call this artificial food for the processed food.
+I’ll write about the cholesterol matters later.

-A high carb lifestyle causes a high blood sugar level, as the carbs are transferred into glucose.
+A high carb lifestyle causes a high blood sugar level as the carbs you eat are transferred into glucose.
 The pancreas produces insulin to send the blood sugar into our cells and muscles providing energy.
-Quite quickly though the blood sugar lowers and sends signals to the brain craving more, which is why we so often on a high carb diet feel hungry shortly after our meals.
-This is the answer to why people eat all the time nowadays (which is a minor generalisation :)).
-So much craving for sugar and snacks, and the result is more frequently hunger feelings and increased weight.
+Quite quickly though the blood sugar lowers and sends signals to the brain craving more, which is why we often feel hungry shortly after our meals whilst following a high carb diet.
+This explains why people nowadays eat all the time (which is a minor generalisation :)) So much craving for sugar and snacks, and the result is solely a more frequent hunger feeling and increased weight.